VariantSync/Vatras/README.md

 We tested our library with Agda 2.6.2.2 and Agda 2.6.3.
 We use standard library version installed manually at commit 625a5775 but also newer versions should work when following the instructions from the book.

-To test whether you setup agda correctly, and to run this libraries demo, run make:
+To test whether you setup Agda correctly, and to run this libraries demo, run make:
 ```shell
 make
 ```